 The care pathways describe clinical considerations to be made when clinicians are assessing women who have POP, SUI and transvaginal mesh complications.
 The pathways provide clinicians with an evidence-based approach to first line management, specialised surgical and non-surgical care and the types of medical specialists who may be involved in providing care.

 The care pathways provide an opportunity for alignment with the pathways used by a number of Primary Health Networks to guide the discussions between women and their general practitioners

 There are also surgical pathways for POP and SUI.
 These use a traffic light approach (red, yellow, green) to identify options for surgical treatments, based on the strength of evidence and potential patient outcomes for each type of procedure:

-To support the use of the pathways an interactive care pathway, with anatomical illustrations of procedures, is available via the interactive web pages below.
+To support the use of the pathways an interactive care pathway, with anatomical illustrations of procedures, is available via the links below.
 Once the pathways open you can click on the preferred pathways for pop-up windows which describe grade of recommendations and images, as is relevant.

 Credentialing is the process used by public and private hospitals to ensure that only suitably experienced, trained and qualified medical practitioners provide particular types of services.
 Credentialing is essential to ensure the safety of patient care.

 Guidance has been finalised for hospital credentialing and training of senior medical practitioners who perform transvaginal mesh surgeries and mesh removal including: